McKeown Medical

 Dr Alex Vesey is our expert consultant vascular surgeon who heads up our varicose vein team.
 Listen to him explain your options for varicose vein treatment.

-Varicose veins can theoretically happen anywhere on the body, but most commonly affect the veins on the legs.
-To specifically target and remove varicose veins in the legs, several treatments are available.
+Varicose veins can theoretically happen anywhere on the body but most commonly affect the veins on the legs.
+Several treatments are available to target and remove varicose veins in the legs specifically.

 Endovenous laser treatment (EVLT) and Radiofrequency ablation (RFA) are minimally invasive procedures that remain very popular because they avoid the need for traditional surgery.
 Both procedures are performed under local anaesthetic and involve inserting a thin tube inside the vein and destroying the vein by delivering heat to close the vein down.
 Both of these treatments offer a high success rate with less discomfort and scarring than traditional surgery.